Vyral/base-template/_posts/2018-06-06-buy-your-home-now-before-interest-rates-increase.md

 They decided to work with Jeff for a 100% financing option which allowed the client to get a higher loan amount than any other lender could offer. **Jeff helped get the deal finished for them.**

 If you need more information about this, you can contact Jeff at [www.sunmarkfcu.org](www.sunmarkfcu.org){: target="_blank"} or 1-866-SUNMARK.
-And, if you are looking to buy or sell, please feel free to call me at 518-376-1073 or email me at [wmiranda@mrgteam.com](mailto:wmiranda@mrgteam.com){: target="_blank"}.
+And, if you are looking to buy or sell, please feel free to call me at 518-376-1073 or email me at [wmiranda@mrgteam.com](mailto:wmiranda@mrgteam.com).
 I look forward to speaking with you soon.